Portugal becomes a participating state of the Hybrid CoE

 • the Workshop on Hybrid Scenarios in the Baltic Sea on 28–29 May 2019, organised in cooperation with Re5QU2 project in the Turku Archipelago, Finland.

-As a result of the four workshops, Hybrid CoE will launch a Handbook on Harbour Protection later this year.
+As a result of the four workshops, Hybrid CoE will launch for its practitioners network a limited circulation Handbook on Harbour Protection later this year.
 For further information, please contact Director of COI VR Jukka Savolainen: jukka.savolainen(at)hybridcoe.fi

 [1] the ResQU2 platform is funded by EU’s Interreg programme and led by University of Turku